jhamrick/emacs/README.md

   you are through a file
 * `helm` -- [completion and selection](https://github.com/emacs-helm/helm) narrowing framework
 * `helm-descbinds` -- describe keybindings using helm

+## Gotchas

+Here are some issues I or others have run into when installing this configuration.

+### Version control systems

+To install all the plugins above, you need to have several different version control systems installed, including `git`, `bzr`, and `cvs`.

+### Trouble building AUCTeX

+If you get the following error:

+`error: el-get: ./autogen.sh el-get could not build auctex [./autogen.sh]`

+There are a few possible causes.
+Try these steps:

+1. Make sure you have `automake` and `texlive-full` installed (if you are on Ubuntu) or MacTeX (if you are on Mac).
+2. Try running emacs from the command line (it could be an issue with not finding the right path).
+3. If that doesn't work, run emacs from the command line with the `--debug-init` flag.
+This will give you more information about the error, and possibly point you towards the solution.